lynnvdbroecke/Agile-Prototyping/Assignment 2.md

 _Environmental Impacts for G7_

-1. The use of durable, climate-resilient materials will extend the lifespan of the pavilion, reducing the need for frequent replacements and associated resource consumption.
+1. Using durable, climate-resilient materials will extend the lifespan of the pavilion, reducing the need for frequent replacements and associated resource consumption.
 2. Climate-adaptive materials and energy-efficient manufacturing practices will contribute to a lower carbon footprint throughout the pavilion's lifecycle.

 _Gene Changes for G7_